Family and Friends

 Visits from relatives and friends can provide this sense for the elderly.

 The response from the elderly may be less noticeable with Residents who are cognitively impaired.

 Visitors may feel discouraged and may even question whether their visits are beneficial.

 It is very comforting for a cognitively impaired or confused person to hear a familiar voice and see a familiar face.

-that being involved in ordinary conversation is stimulating for them – and even gives them something to boast about.
+- an ordinary conversation is stimulating for them, even gives them something to boast about.

 Concerns related to misplaced clothing should be directed to the unit nurse who will initiate a search.

-Environmental issues such as electrical, plumbing, structural or mechanical should be directed to the unit nurse who will make a referral to the Maintenance Department.
+Plumbing, electrical issues should be directed to the unit nurse who will communicate with the Maintenance Department.

 Menu and diet questions or concerns will be relayed to the Food Services Supervisor or Dietitian.

 Financial and business concerns should be directed to the Accounts Receivable Clerk.